-The Offer removes risks associated with holding shares in Lemur although shareholders will be unable to benefit from the potential future upside in Lemur
+The Bushveld Offer removes risks associated with holding Lemur Shares, although Lemur Shareholders will be unable to benefit from the potential future upside in Lemur

-The Offer removes the risks that shareholders bear from continuing to hold Lemur shares.
+The Bushveld Offer removes the risks that Lemur Shareholders bear from continuing to hold Lemur Shares.
 These risks include but are not limited to:

-- development of projects into cash generating assets; - deterioration in market conditions; - future funding and potential dilution; and - potential loss of listed status and liquidity due to removal from the ASX Official List.
+- development of projects into cash generating assets; - deterioration in market conditions: - future funding and potential dilution; and - potential loss of listed status and liquidity due to removal from the ASX Official List.